Does Cintas Corporation (CTAS) Pay a Dividend? (2026)

 Yes.
 Cintas pays a quarterly dividend and has increased it for more than 40 consecutive years, qualifying it as a Dividend Aristocrat.
 The yield is modest at around 1 percent, but the dividend has grown at a mid-teens rate with a payout ratio near 35 percent.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with CTAS's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with CTAS's investor relations page or your broker before acting on them.

 Related stocks